mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 Introduction
 ============

-Nifty, for now, uses Python 2.7.
+Nifty4Gemini, for now, uses Python 2.7.
 Please keep this in mind.

 Running from the Command Line
 =============================

-Nifty is started with the runNifty command by specifying a pipeline or step with arguments and options.
+Nifty4Gemini is started with the runNifty command by specifying a pipeline or step with arguments and options.

 The syntax used to start Nifty is: